INTERPOL-Innovation-Centre/Relevant-Open-Source-projects-for-LEAs/README.md

 # Of LEA interest
 A simple list of Projects that are of interest to LEAs

-These are of interest to us because they are developing tools or contain information we recomend to consider, use and even support.
+These are of interest to us because they are developing tools or contain information we recomend to consider.
+In some instances, we actively support and contribute to these projects.

 ## Artificial Intelligence